jbiss/erpnext_cloud-config/readme.md

-# NOTE: I created this project soley for me to simplify the install process as much as possible
+<h1>ERPNext 14 multipass install with cloud-init<h1>
-#       It is solely meant to install a bench for evauluation purposes only
+<p><b>NOTE:<b> I created this project soley for me to simplify the install process as much as possible
-#       Much work is needed for a production instance, therefor this should not be used for that purpose
+     It is solely meant to install a bench for evauluation purposes only Much work is needed for a production instance, therefor this should not be used for that purpose.<p>

 # if the VM already exists the delete it (note this is a clean install)
 multipass delete ERPNext-1